tritonzhu/yauaa/src/main/docs/PIIFields.md

 > Mozilla/4.0 (compatible; MSIE 8.0; Windows NT 5.1; Trident/4.0; SIMBAR={51037e31-26af-4b94-9d65-77ef810e55bb}; .NET CLR 2.0.50727; .NET CLR 3.0.4506.2152; .NET CLR 3.5.30729; InfoPath.2)

-and between these there are lots of greyscales.
+and between these three there are lots of greyscales.

 So in general I think that for some visitors the Useragent is actually a PII field.

-To allow people to have an easier way of knowing which fields can be used to effectively un-PII the useragent I have created a list of the field names that I believe to be 'safe enough'.
+To allow people to have an easier way of knowing which fields can be used to effectively un-PII the useragent I have created a list of the field names that _I_ believe to be 'safe enough'.

 **Important here is this is what _I_ believe, like I said: I am NOT a lawyer so I may very well be wrong about this.**